cucumber/docs/content/10-minute-tutorial.md

 We need to create this directory, as it was not created for us.
 In IntelliJ:

-1. Right click on the Test folder, select **New > Directory** and name this directory `resources`.
+1. In the Test folder, create a new directory called `resources`.

 2. Right click the folder and select **Mark directory as > Test Resources Root**.

 3. You can add subdirectories as needed.
-Create a subdirectory for your project in `src/test/resources/`
+Create a subdirectory with the name of your project in `src/test/resources/`

 Our project structure is now as follows: